0

 On 2 March 1989, a Provisional Irish Republican Army bomb damaged Craigmore Viaduct, it exploding just four minutes before a passenger train from Dublin was due to leave nearby Newry Station.
 A clearance operation had to be mounted and the railway line was closed and not reopened until 8 March 1989.

-Text imported from Wikipedia article "Craigmore Viaduct" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Craigmore Viaduct" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants